iter8-tools/iter8/mkdocs/docs/tutorials/load-test-http/appserverlessml.md

           --set SLOs.latency-p90=100 \
           --set SLOs.latency-p'97\.5'=200
 ```

-In the above experiment, the following SLOs are validated for the Knative service.
-- error rate is 0
-- mean latency is under 50 msec
-- 90th percentile latency is under 100 msec
-- 97.5th percentile latency is under 200 msec

 ### 2. Assert outcomes
 Assert that the experiment completed without any failures and SLOs are satisfied.